freqmod/helicoid/README.md

 The text is shaped on the server on a per paragraph / shaping run basis.
 The shaping runs are organised in blocks with a certain location and extent.
 There are also blocks for polygon based uis, nested blocks, and planned to support references to SVG/bitmap images.
-All the blocks are serialized using rkyv (for speed) and transfered to the client to be drawed.
+All the blocks are serialized using rkyv (for speed) and transfered to the client to be drawed, see helicoid-protocol for the interface definitions and network logic.
 It is intended for the client to reuse text blocks in new locations when the user interface changes (e.g. to only send the affected paragraph when text changes).
 The server is expected to keep track of what the blocks it has sent to the client contains for reuse and to request unused blocks to be removed (garbage collected) at the client.